-Social Security income benefits, also referred to as Supplemental Security Income (SSI), provide additional income to individuals with a demonstrated need to help them meet basic needs, such as food and housing.
+Social Security income benefits, also referred to as Supplemental Security Income, or SSI, provide additional income to individuals with a demonstrated need to help them meet basic needs, such as food and housing.
 Typically the program helps aged or disabled adults and children who meet specific financial eligibility standards.
 In certain situations, the Social Security Administration allows disabled individuals to file for emergency benefits to help them address immediate needs during difficult times.

-Call 800-772-1213 and speak with a representative to make an appointment to complete and submit an application for Supplemental Security Income.
+To get started, you'll need to make an appointment to either visit a location or speak with someone over the phone.
+Call 800-772-1213 between the hours of 7 a.m. and 7 p.m. any Monday through Friday and speak with a representative to make an appointment to complete and submit an application for Supplemental Security Income.
+You can also call your local Social Security office to make this appointment.
 Appointments can be completed in person at a local Social Security office or over the telephone.
 Visit the local Social Security office to apply in person.
 When visiting a local Social Security office without an appointment, you may have to wait before a counselor can speak with you and complete the application.
 Set up an appointment by phone beforehand to avoid any possible wait.

 Provide all documents necessary to qualify for SSI.
 Have your Social Security card or number, birth certificate, proof of income and work history for the previous 15 years handy.
 Other documents you will need include those that relate to your resources, such as bank account statements, mortgage deeds and vehicle titles.
 Provide any relevant information such as medical reports, a list of prescription medications and contact information for your physician to help provide proof of disability.